 The weather on the West Coast Trail is pretty mild.
 It’s never too cold, but it’s also never too hot either.
 (Check out the weather section of my Ultimate Guide to the West Coast Trail for more info.)
 I recommend packing a lightweight and compressible sleeping bag rated at least +10C but preferably more like 0C.

 Many people say you need to use a synthetic sleeping bag on the West Coast Trail since down bags don’t keep you warm when they get wet.
 I don’t agree.
 I think you can use a down or a synthetic sleeping bag on the West Coast Trail.
 I’ve used a down sleeping bag on both my trips and countless other wet British Columbia backpacking trips.
 If you use a quality waterproof tent, pack your sleeping bag inside a water-resistant stuff sack or dry bag, wrap that stuff sack in a garbage bag, use a pack liner and a rain cover, it’s pretty hard to get your sleeping bag wet.
 I wouldn’t worry about your down bag if you take care of it properly.

 I used a really old MEC sleeping bag on the West Coast Trail that is rated about 0C.
+(It’s the predecessor to the MEC Talon.)
 It was warm enough at night that I never needed to zip it up all the way.
 My friend brought her new Therm-a-rest Space Cowboy +7C sleeping bag on the West Coast Trail.
 She was impressed at how small it packed down and how warm it was.

 Make sure you pack your sleeping bag inside a compression sack so it takes up less space in your pack.
 I like the Outdoor Research Ultralight Compression sacks since they come in lots of sizes.